Volen National Center for Complex Systems, 137

 Sophia Malamud is a theoretical linguist, specialising in the study of language meaning.

 This includes research in formal semantics, formal pragmatics, discourse functions of syntax, and semantics-pragmatics interface.

-In her publications, Sophia has explored a wide variety of topics in semantics and pragmatics, such as the relationship between discourse coherence and word order in Russian, relationship between indexicality, context-dependence and reference de se, indexical-like readings of impersonal pronouns, influence of passives and impersonals on subsequent discourse, semantics of plurals, and pragmatics and semantics of speech acts in English, Russian, and Heritage Russian.
+In her publications, Sophia has explored a wide variety of topics in semantics and pragmatics, such as the relationship between discourse coherence and word order in Russian, relationship between indexicality, context-dependence and reference de se, indexical-like readings of impersonal pronouns, influence of passives and impersonals on subsequent discourse, semantics of plurals, and pragmatics and semantics of speech acts in English, Russian, Mandarin, and Heritage Russian.